-Statistics show that Christians give more to charity, are those that pray more for others, and that are actually concerned about others.
+Statistics show that Christians give more to charity, are those that pray more for others, and are actually concerned about others.
 They get involved when others do not.

 What is the hardest attack he makes is when he positions himself as the only true follower of Christ while other Christians are not, and then draws the picture of Jesus lecturing the religious leaders.
-It’s true, Jesus did that to a group of people that were preaching a false religion that were leading people to believe that if they just did their sacrifices and observed the law they would get to Heaven.
+It’s true, Jesus did that to a group of people that were preaching a false religion that was leading people to believe that if they just did their sacrifices and observed the law they would get to Heaven.